CrossRef/event-data-user-guide/docs/introduction.md

 ## Events

-Every time we notice that there is a new relationship between a piece of Registered Content and something out in the web, we record that as an individual Event.
+Every time we notice that there is a new relationship between a piece of registered content and something out in the web, we record that as an individual Event.
 Examples include:

- - an article was linked from a DataCite dataset via its Crossref DOI
+ - An article was linked from a DataCite dataset via its Crossref DOI.
- - an article was referenced in Wikipedia using its Crossref DOI
+ - An article was referenced in Wikipedia using its Crossref DOI.
- - an article was mentioned on Twitter using its Article Landing Page URL
+ - An article was mentioned on Twitter using its Article Landing Page URL.

 In this illustration every arrow connects two 'things':